bartvanhoey/AbpToExcelRepo/README.md

 The following tools are needed to be able to run the solution.

-- .NET 6.0 SDK
+- .NET 8.0 SDK
-- VsCode, Visual Studio 2019 or another compatible IDE
+- VsCode, Visual Studio 2022 or another compatible IDE
-- ABP 6.0.0
+- ABP 8.0.0

 ## Development

-### Creating a new Application
+### Create a new Application

 - Install or update the ABP CLI: